 LUCK participants are self-selected, referred by educators or parents, or by social service agencies.
 They develop a long-term relationship with the organization and therefore create lasting relationships.
 LUCK has a proven track record of success using urban-based equine programming to positively contribute to the development of able-bodied individuals.
-The social and emotional benefits of working with horses is undisputed and has been scientifically benchmarked.
+The social and emotional benefits of working with horses is undisputed.